smol-ai/developer/readme.md

 We have configured a development container for this project, which provides an isolated and consistent development environment.
 This approach is ideal for developers using Visual Studio Code's Remote - Containers extension or GitHub's Codespaces.

+If you have [VS Code](https://code.visualstudio.com/download) and [Docker](https://www.docker.com/products/docker-desktop) installed on your machine, you can make use of the devcontainer to create an isolated environment with all dependencies automatically installed and configured.
+This is a great way to ensure a consistent development experience across different machines.

+Here are the steps to use the devcontainer:

+1. Open this project in VS Code.
+2. When prompted to "Reopen in Container", choose "Reopen in Container".
+This will start the process of building the devcontainer defined by the `Dockerfile` and `.devcontainer.json` in the `.devcontainer` directory.
+3. Wait for the build to finish.
+The first time will be a bit longer as it downloads and builds everything.
+Future loads will be much faster.
+4. Once the build is finished, the VS Code window will reload and you are now working inside the devcontainer.

 ### Benefits of a Dev Container

 1. **Consistent Environment**: Every developer works within the same development setup, eliminating "it works on my machine" issues and easing the onboarding of new contributors.